 - And of course, one of the main reasons you may have taken this road trip - head to Karijini National Park for some of the most beautiful landscapes and unique tourist attractions WA has to offer.

 Our Tom Price Tourist Park will make a great home base for your adventures in Karijini.
 It has air-conditioned chalets and cabins, along with a variety of budget accommodation options and camping sites.

 The Ultimate WA Coastal Road Trip

-This road trip from Perth to Karijini is a fun-filled getaway that you and your travel companions will never forget.
+This WA road trip from Perth to Karijini is a fun-filled getaway that you and your travel companions will never forget.
 If you're travelling from Karijini to Perth, feel free to take on this itinerary in reverse.